-(2) Where any monies are charged by this Constitution or any Act of Parliament upon the Consolidated Revenue Fund or any other public fund, they shall be paid out of that fund by the Government of The Gambia to the person or authority to whom payment is due.
+(2) Where any moneys are charged by this Constitution or by any Act of Parliament or by or under any other law, upon the Consolidated Revenue Fund or any other Public fund, they shall be paid out of that fund by the Government of The Gambia to the person or authority to whom payment is due.

-(3) No monies shall be withdrawn from any public fund other than the Consolidated Revenue Fund unless the issue of those monies has been authorised by or under any law.
+(3) No moneys shall be withdrawn from any public fund other than the Consolidated Revenue Fund unless the issue of those moneys has been authorised by or under any law.